Our Man in Havana: Plot

 Meanwhile, London passes on the information that an unspecified enemy, implied to be a Soviet contact, intends to poison Wormold at a trade association luncheon, where he is the speaker.
 It would seem that his information has worried local operatives who now seek to remove him.
 London is pleased by this, as that validates his work.
 Wormold goes to the function and sees Dr. Hasselbacher, who loudly warns him of the threat.
-Wormold continues to dinner where he manages to refuse the meal that is offered and eats another one.
+Wormold continues to the dinner where he manages to refuse the meal that is offered and eats another one.
 Across the table sits a fellow vacuum cleaner salesman he had met earlier, Carter, who offers him whisky.
 Suspicious, Wormold knocks over the glass, which is then drunk by the headwaiter's dachshund, which soon dies.
-In retaliation for the failure, Carter kills Dr. Hasselbacher at the club bar.
+In retaliation for the failure, Carter kills Dr. Hasselbacher.

 Captain Segura, a military strongman in love with Milly and intending to marry her, has a list of all of the spies in Havana, which Wormold would like to send to London to partially redeem his employment.
 He tells Segura that he is going to his house to discuss Segura's plans about Milly.
 Once there, Wormold proposes they play a game of draughts using miniature bottles of Scotch and bourbon as the game pieces, where each piece taken has to be drunk at once.
 Eventually, Segura, who is a much better player, ends up drunk and falls asleep.
 Wormold takes his gun and photographs the list using a microdot camera.
 To avenge the murder of Dr. Hasselbacher, Wormold convinces Carter to accompany him on a drive and, at a local brothel and after some hesitation, shoots him with Segura's pistol.
 He misses Carter and is about to leave.
 Carter shoots back, but Wormold shoots and kills him.
 Wormold sends the agent list as a microdot photograph on a postage stamp to London, but it proves blank when processed.

 Wormold confesses everything to Beatrice, who surprisingly admires his doings.
 Captain Segura then gets Wormold deported from Cuba by reporting him to London.
 Wormold and Beatrice are summoned to headquarters, where Beatrice is posted to Jakarta and Wormold's situation is considered.
 To avoid embarrassment and silence him from speaking to the press, MI6 offers Wormold a teaching post at headquarters and recommends him for the Order of the British Empire.
 Afterwards, Beatrice comes to Wormold's hotel, and they decide to marry.
 Milly is surprisingly accepting of their decision, and she is to go to a Swiss finishing school, paid for by Wormold's scam earnings.